This vegan chocolate crepe cake recipe is decadent, delicious and good for special occasions or this weekend. Whatever you prefer!

 My mums special secret to making crepes even better and for those of you, like me, that struggle with digesting gluten-based foods, is to use an enzyme that helps in baking and cooking that you can find here.

-You can always half the ingredients to make a generous amount of crepes for Sunday morning breakfast.
+You can always halve the ingredients to make a generous amount of crepes for Sunday morning breakfast.
 Maple syrup is my favourite topping on crepes.
 What do you like on yours?